 Some users even use Layers for adjustments that must affect the entire image.
 I call this the Fully Layered Workflow.
 To support this Capture One Pro 11 got a new option: New Filled Layer.
 This option creates a new Adjustments Layer filled with a Mask that covers the entire image.

 Because in Capture One Pro 11 now the Levels and Color Balance tool also operate on Layers, almost all adjustments can be made on a Layer.
 Another reason for this is you need extreme adjustments, like a Highlight adjustment form the High Dynamic Range tool above 100 that you already applied in the Background layer.
-In an additional Adjustments Layer you can apply another 100 adjustment, up to a total of 200 for that image.
+In an additional Adjustments Layer, you can apply another 100 adjustments, up to a total of 200 for that image.

 Also for local adjustments the Create Filled Layer option is sometimes a better starting point than an empty Layer, which is still the default by the way.
 If you only need to exclude a small part of the image, or it is easier to erase the mask then to draw around a shape, the Create Filled Layer option is a winner.

 Change Layer Order

 When you add Layers, each new layer is stacked on top of the other.
-You can change the order of Layers any time for example to organise them in a logical way.
+You can change the order of Layers any time, for example, to organize them in a logical way.